-Lacazette has been spotted with his girlfriend in Hampsted, London since his move to the English capital in July.
+Lacazette has been spotted with his girlfriend in Hampstead, London since his move to the English capital.
 However, the Gunners star has managed to keep his relationship relatively private and out of the British media.

-Like many top Premier League footballers, the Arsenal striker appears to be a fan of sports cars and the France international is the proud owner of a bright red Ferrari 488GTB, which is thought to be worth in the region of £250,000.
+Like many top Premier League footballers, the Arsenal striker appears to be a fan of sports cars and the France international has been the proud owner of a bright red Ferrari 488GTB, which is thought to be worth in the region of £250,000.

 • Lacazette’s tally of 28 Ligue 1 goals in 2016 was the best total for a French forward in a single calendar year since Jean-Pierre Papin notched the same number in 1991.

 • His Arsenal team-mate Francis Coquelin was also part of the French team that beat Spain in the Under-19 European Championship.

 • Of Alexandre’s 28 Ligue 1 goals in the 2016-17 season, just two came from outside the penalty area to prove that the Gunners have a real goal poacher in their ranks.